Novak Djokovic appears free to defend French Open title as France lifts vaccine passport rules

 Ad

-Djokovic, who will chase a men’s record-equalling 21st Grand Slam title in Paris, was replaced as world No. 1 by Daniil Medvedev last month.
+Djokovic, who will chase a men’s record-equalling 21st Grand Slam title in Paris, was replaced at the top of the rankings by Daniil Medvedev last month.

 Tennis